 - Space effective – They are of a uniform shape, enabling them to be stacked on top of each other and economic with space

 Due to these attributes, we are also seeing a rise in the number of people who are opting for conversions for other reasons – mainly as a storage facility or temporary or semi-permanent buildings.

 Intermodal Containers for Storage

-Due to the fact that they have been designed to be easily, neatly and securely stored, intermodal shipping containers make great building blocks for a temporary or semi-permanent building.
+Due to the fact that they have been designed to be easily, neatly and securely stored, intermodal modules make great building blocks for a temporary or semi-permanent building.
 They can be stacked on top of each other or joined side by side, and then converted into a space that is useful, whatever your needs.

 - Installing lighting and electricity

 - Adding an insulating lining to keep it warm in the winter and cool in the summer

 One of the best things about using intermodal units for either storage or as a construction material is that it is reducing waste.
 Whether you use a ‘new’ shipping container (one that has had just one journey) or a second-hand one, you are upcycling and preventing something else from being thrown away.